Sequential generalized measurements: Asymptotics, typicality and emergent projective measurements

-\textit{Typicality of sequential POVMs}.
-Now that sequential non-selective POVMs produce projections (or unitary operations in the projected subspaces) in the asymptotic limit, we further ask which sequences of sequential selective POVMs produce a specific projection.
+\textit{Typicality of sequential GMs}.
+Now that sequential non-selective GMs produce projections (or oscillatory unitary operations in the projected subspaces) in the asymptotic limit, we further ask which sequences of sequential selective GMs produce a specific projection.
 This problem can be perfectly solved by the theory of classical typicality \cite{Wilde2017,Cover2006,Facchi2015,Goldstein2006,Bartsch2009}.
-Classical typicality mainly cares about the following problem: if a random variable takes $r$ different values with the probability distribution $(p_1,\cdots,p_r)$, generate $m$ independent realizations of this variable and find the statistical distributions of the event sequences with $(m_1/m,\cdots,m_r/m)$, where $m_i$ is the number of the occurences of the $i$th value.
+Classical typicality mainly cares about the following problem: if a random variable takes $r$ different values with the probability distribution $(p_1,\cdots,p_r)$, generate $m$ independent realizations of this variable and find the statistical distributions of the event sequences with $(m_1/m,\cdots,m_r/m)$, where $m_i$ is the number of the occurrences of the $i$th value.
 For infinitely large $m$, the event sequences that are overwhelmingly likely to occur are the set of \textit{typical sequences} with $(p_1,\cdots,p_r)$.

-By defining sequences of selective POVMs as a product of superoperators [Fig. \ref{SGM}{(a)}], we find that the asymptotic projections are induced by the sets of typical sequences of selective POVMs.
+A non-selective GM is a quantum instrument, which has $r$ outcomes with an analogous ``probability distribution" $(\hat{\mathcal{M}}_{1}, \cdots, \hat{\mathcal{M}_{r}})$ (note that $\{\hat{\mathcal{M}_{r}}\}_{\alpha=1}^r$ are all diagonal matrices, and their projections to the space of each fixed point defines a probability distribution).
+For sequential non-selective GMs, we can define sequences of selective GMs [Fig. \ref{SGM}{(a)}].
+Below we show that the asymptotic projections are induced by the sets of typical sequences of selective GMs.

 Since $\hat{\Phi}=\sum_{\alpha=1}^{r}\hat{\mathcal{M}}_{\alpha}$ and $[\hat{\mathcal{M}}_{\alpha}, \hat{\mathcal{M}}_{\beta}]=0$ for $\alpha, \beta\in[1,r]$, we can expand $\hat{\Phi}^m$ according to the multinomial theorem,